openmsa/Adapters/adapters/rest_generic/README.md

 ## AUTH_MODE
 Use this configuration variable to select the authentication scheme: no authentication, BASIC authentication or token based authentication or token based authentication with no login values required
-* values: no-auth, BASIC, token, auth-key
+* values: no-auth, BASIC, token, auth-key, jns_api_v2
 * default: BASIC

 ## AUTH_HEADER